OluWhyte/Harthio/docs/marketing/HARTHIO_ACQUISITION_CONTENT_LIBRARY_V0.4.md

 #### Tweet #4: Value Proposition
 ```
-What if you could talk to someone who's:
+What if you could:

-✅ Been through exactly what you're facing
-✅ Understands without judgment
-✅ Actually wants to help
+✅ Talk to someone who's been through it
+✅ Get AI support 24/7 when you need it
+✅ Track your progress with visual tools
+✅ Monitor your wellness with custom trackers
+✅ See your journey unfold with analytics

 That's Harthio.

-Find your person: harthio.com
+Find your support: harthio.com

-#MentalHealth #Support
+#MentalHealth #Support #AICompanion #Recovery
 ```

 #### Tweet #5: Behind the Scenes